Now's the Time to Start Planning Your Summer Trips ... for 2023

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 For more information check out our Advertising Disclosure.

-But there’s a silver lining as the calendar turns: It’s prime time to start thinking about – and maybe even book – some trips for next summer.
+Why?
+Because it's prime time to start thinking about – and maybe even book – some trips for next summer.

 Here’s a closer look at why it’s time to start thinking about your travel plans for next summer.

-Airfare Savings and Flexibility
+Airfare Savings & Flexibility

 Almost every airline sells flights at least 11 months in advance – and some go out as far as a full calendar year.
 And while there is no best day to book flights, it can pay to book as early as you can … sometimes.
-To show you, I’m planning your trip from Chicago to Portugal next summer.
-You’re welcome.

 There’s no ironclad rule on how far in advance you should book to get the best deal.
 We search for cheap flights and deals for our Thrifty Traveler Premium members every single day, and great fares can pop up at almost any time.
 But here’s what we can tell you with absolute certainty: